Litecoin vs. Bitcoin: How Are They Different?

 blockchain

-Since its inception in 2009, Bitcoin has become synonymous with the word Crypto for most part of a decade.
-It created an entirely new asset class used by various retail and institutional investors today.
-It was the first time since gold that an asset had its intrinsic value and was based on a scarcity-driven model.
+Since its launch in 2009, Bitcoin has been almost synonymous with Crypto for most of the past decade.
+It introduced a completely new asset class, now widely used by both retail and institutional investors.
+For the first time since gold, an asset had intrinsic value, built on a scarcity-driven model.

 Litecoin is a Crypto token launched by Charlie Lee in 2011.
 It was aimed at removing the limitations of Bitcoin.
 The first meteoric rise of Bitcoin( BTC) price during 2009-11 saw several first movers trying to get their hands on the asset.